pascalpp/eslint-plugin-pascalpp/docs/rules/unwrap-function-arguments.md

-# Unwrap function declarations with destructured props that are short enough to fit on one line (unwrap-function-props)
+# Unwrap function declarations with arguments that are short enough to fit on one line (unwrap-function-arguments)

-Companion to `wrap-function-props` which unwraps functions which can fit on one line.
+Companion to `wrap-function-arguments` which unwraps functions which can fit on one line.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.